 Often, people end up sticking to what they’re doing because of the blood, sweat and tears that they’ve already invested in any activity.
 Indeed, Dubner shared that humans are psychologically wired to avoid waste, and quitting would seem counter-intuitive.

-However, failing to recognise that one is on wrong path may sometimes be an emotionally and psychologically damaging exercise if one recognises, many years later, that one has been flogging the wrong horse.
+However, failing to recognise that you are on the wrong path may sometimes be an emotionally and psychologically damaging exercise down the road.
+Imagine if you recognise many years later that you have wasted the best years of your life flogging the wrong horse.

-According to Seth Godin’s book “The Dip”, one shouldn’t simply bail out at the lowest point of one’s career/relationship/project/whatever if pushing it for that much longer will yield the results that one desire.
+According to Seth Godin’s book “The Dip”, you shouldn’t simply bail out at the lowest point of your career/relationship/project/whatever if pushing it for that much longer will yield the results that one desire.

 Instead, quit when you’re clear that you’re running the wrong race, headed to a destination that is uncertain to bring forth personal fulfillment.

 Of course, the question is further worsened by the difficulty in measuring success and failure.

 On the flipside, is success measured only by your own happiness as opposed to your influence on the lives of others?